Immunity Boost Infusion

-In today’s world, we all want to avoid unnecessary infections or sicknesses.
+In today’s world, we all want to avoid unnecessary illness.
 Fortunately, Revitalist has you covered!
 Our Immunity Boost infusion targets the key factors behind infection and inflammation so you can live your life without constant fear of sickness.

-- Consultation with nurse anesthesiologist reviewing detailed medical history and current symptoms
+- Consultation with nurse anesthesiologist or nurse practitioner reviewing detailed medical history and current symptoms

 - Recommendations on vitamin therapy for achieving overall improved health and wellness

 - Numbing medication used for IV insertion by highly skilled and experienced nursing staff

 Revitalist’s signature Immunity Boost infusion is designed to aid the immune system, ward off illness, and ease recovery time.
 The infusion cocktail includes a mix of essential nutrients and compounds to aid the overall process of immunity and pave the way for wellness.